Imfinzi

 Hepatocellular carcinoma

-When Imfinzi is given alone, the most common side effects (which may affect more than 1 in 10 people) are cough, nose and throat infections, fever, diarrhoea, abdominal (belly) pain, rash, itching and hypothyroidism (an underactive thyroid gland).
+When Imfinzi is given alone, the most common side effects (which may affect more than 1 in 10 people) include cough, diarrhoea, rash, joint pain, fever, abdominal (belly) pain, nose and throat infections, itching and hypothyroidism (an underactive thyroid gland).

-When Imfinzi is given together with chemotherapy, the most common side effects (which may affect more than 1 in 10 people) are leucopenia (low levels of white blood cells, including neutrophils which fight infections), anaemia (low levels of red blood cells), nausea (feeling sick), tiredness, thrombocytopenia (low levels of platelets in the blood), constipation, decreased appetite, abdominal pain, hair loss, vomiting, diarrhoea, fever, rash, itching, increased level of liver enzymes and cough.
+When Imfinzi is given together with chemotherapy, the most common side effects (which may affect more than 1 in 10 people) include neutropenia (low levels of neutrophils, which fight infections), anaemia (low levels of red blood cells), tiredness, nausea (feeling sick), thrombocytopenia (low levels of platelets in the blood), hair loss, constipation, decreased appetite, peripheral neuropathy (nerve damage in arms and legs), abdominal pain, diarrhoea, rash, vomiting, leucopenia (low levels of white blood cells),fever, joint pain, cough, itching, hypothyroidism, increased level of liver enzymes and peripheral oedema (swelling, especially of the ankles and feet).

-When Imfinzi is given with tremelimumab and chemotherapy for non-small cell lung cancer, the most common side effects (which may affect more than 2 in 10 people) are anaemia, nausea, neutropenia (low levels of neutrophils, a type of white blood cell that fights infection), tiredness, rash, thrombocytopenia and diarrhoea.
-The most common serious side effects (which may affect more than 1 in 5 people) are neutropenia and anaemia.
-Other serious side effects (which may affect up to 1 in 10 people) are pneumonia (infection of the lungs), thrombocytopenia, leucopenia, tiredness, neutropenia with fever, colitis (inflammation of the large intestine) and increased levels of liver enzymes and lipase (an enzyme that helps digest fat, mainly made in the pancreas).
+When Imfinzi is given with tremelimumab and chemotherapy for non-small cell lung cancer, the most common side effects (which may affect more than 1 in 5 people) include anaemia, nausea, neutropenia (low levels of neutrophils, a type of white blood cell that fights infection), tiredness, rash, thrombocytopenia and diarrhoea.

-When Imfinzi is given with tremelimumab for hepatocellular cancer, the most common side effects (which may affect more than 1 in 10 people) are peripheral oedema (swelling especially of the ankles and feet) and increased level of lipase.
+When Imfinzi is given with tremelimumab for hepatocellular cancer, the most common side effects (which may affect more than 1 in 10 people) include rash, itching, diarrhoea, abdominal pain, increased levels of liver enzymes, fever, hypothyroidism, cough, and peripheral oedema (swelling especially of the ankles and feet); increased levels of lipase may affect up to 1 in 10 people.

-Imfinzi was shown to increase the time patients with locally advanced non-small cell lung cancer lived without their disease getting worse and the time patients with extensive small cell lung cancer or with biliary tract cancer lived overall.
+Imfinzi was shown to increase the time patients with locally advanced NSCLC and endometrial cancer lived without their disease getting worse and the time patients with extensive small cell lung cancer, advanced hepatocellular carcinoma or advanced biliary tract cancer lived overall.
+However, in patients with endometrial cancer there are uncertainties around the long-term benefits of treatment and these will be addressed in ongoing studies.
 In combination with tremelimumab, Imfinzi had beneficial effects in patients with NSCLC and in those with hepatocellular carcinoma.
 The use of Imfinzi in patients with locally advanced NSCLC is restricted to those whose cancer produces PD-L1, since a clear benefit was only shown in this group of patients.
 Side effects with Imfinzi were considered manageable, and its safety profile acceptable and in line with that of similar medicines.

 The European Medicines Agency therefore decided that Imfinzi’s benefits are greater than its risks and it can be authorised for use in the EU.